melezhik/swat/intro.md

 ```

-Now let's see what happening with unsuccessfull routes and try to determine reason they fail.
+Now let's see what happening with unsuccessful routes and try to determine reason they fail.
 Let's start with POST /login route.
 To run a single route we will utilize a test_file variable ( the value of test_file - login/00.POST.t is quite confusing, I am going to change this in the next versions of swat ):